kapouer/matchdom/README.md

 Keeps these keys and remove others.

+Mutates the original object.
+Use `select` to build a new object.

 Use rebase operator to act on a specific path.

 ### omit:key*

 Remove these keys.

+Mutates the original object.

 Use rebase operator to act on a specific path.